-The IAHA Leadership Program is a new initiative that was launched in 2022, with an overwhelming appetite of over 90 expression of interests received from both graduate and student members for the program.
-The IAHA Leadership Program is designed to create opportunities for partcipants to develop a greater understanding of leadership, cultural governance, compliance, and ethics to become an effective, culturally responsive Aboriginal and Torres Strait Islander leader.
+The IAHA Leadership Program is a new initiative launched in 2022, with an overwhelming appetite of over 90 expressions of interest received from both graduate and student members for the program.
+The IAHA Leadership Program is designed to create opportunities for participants to develop a greater understanding of leadership, cultural governance, compliance, and ethics to become an effective, culturally responsive Aboriginal and Torres Strait Islander leader.
 The program engages participants in conversations and experiential leadership activities with the following five intended learning and development outcomes: